Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 It only took a short traverse east before we stopped.
 Then we knew that the only feasible way was up and not to drown in a sea of vine maples.
 From 3000′ to 3600′ was excruciating, as there was no easy way around the continuous brush.

 As luck would have it, we found animal trails and followed them for a while.
 The steepness persisted as we reached the semi-open forest at 4000′.
-Since we left the creeks, Patrick had been feeling ill, but he managed to pull through to 5000′.
+Since we left the creeks, Patrick felt ill but managed to pull through to 5000′.

 See more trip photos here.